JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 There is also an upload updates option for Gateway without an Internet connection.

 ## Gateway System Health Page
+System Health details: Green indicates the system is working.
+The Details button shows more details on the System Health shown in Figure 3 and detailed in the **Gateway System Health Page**.

 <img src="images/sgw-health.png" width="425"/>
 **Figure 3  System Health tab.**